KamCioGIT/PaymentMethod/README.md

 ```

 ## Contact
-My discord tag is mirow, feel free to add me if you have quesions :)
+My discord tag is mirow, feel free to add me if you have questions :)